derektan95/sensor-fusion-projects-udacity-nanodegree/README.md

-# Tutorial for Sensor Fusion Nanodegree - Udacity Course
+# Sensor Fusion for Autonomous Vehicles Nanodegree - Udacity

 **Disclaimer** Udacity provided some starter code, but the implementation for these concepts are done by myself.
 Please contact derektan95@hotmail.com for any questions.